Edudiro/SciML-bridge-paper/README.md

 # SciML-bridge-paper
 A repository for the SciML paper:  Scientific Machine Learning for Deterministic and Probabilistic Stress Prediction in Steel Girder Bridges

-General README
+General README:

-How to use install dependencies etc
+- How to use install dependencies etc

-Explain folders
+- Explain folders

-Refer to paper, thesis and original repo
+- Refer to paper, thesis and original repo